evgeny-garanin/docs/versioned_docs/version-stable/examples/javascript.md

 To get started in this section, you'll need the following.

 - Your code editor.
-- A basic understanding of how javascript works.
+- A basic understanding HTML and Javascript is required.
 - Ensure that your nym client node is still running because that is what we will be using.

 ###